semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-introduction.md

 ### Experimental support for interprocedural analysis

-r2c is testing interprocedural analysis.
-This type of analysis keeps the fast scan times of OSS Semgrep, and still finds new vulnerabilities that cross functions.
-It's designed to improve pull requests results to help security professionsals build trust with developers.
-It is currently experimentally supported for **all languages**.
+Interprocedural analysis keeps the fast scan times of Semgrep OSS while also finding new vulnerabilities that cross functions.
+It's designed to improve results shown in pull requests and help security engineers build trust with developers.

 To try interprocedural analysis on the CLI: